 Over time the whole house had to become minimalistic, all worktops and surfaces cleared (or as cleared as practically possible) at all times!
 As when my daughter became overloaded, overwhelmed, frustrated or angry, she would grab and launch anything and everything in sight.
 I even had to strip the dining room walls of family photos in case they were pulled off and used as a weapon.

 From the age of 7, all knives and scissors were placed out of sight and in a cupboard, however as she became wise to this I had to up the safety precautions and invested in a metal lockable case which I then stored all sharps in.
-This in turn was kept in the cupboard, again reducing the risk of this being launched and even more unaccessible.
+This in turn was kept in the cupboard, again reducing the risk of this being launched but also to make this even more unaccessible.

 The downstairs toilet was adapted many times, depending on the situation at the time.
 It, at one point, had the lock removed to prevent my daughter locking herself in there and refusing to come out despite often being extremely late for school and work or indeed to prevent her locking herself in and trying to harm herself.
 The lock was also, at one point, reinstated when it became apparent that there was a need for me to have a bolt hole and place of safety!